ImperialCollegeLondon/GUIs-for-RS/README.md

 ## Locations and Dates

-- Online - 27th-29th April 2021 - [Registration via Eventbrite](https://guis4rs_april21.eventbrite.co.uk)
+- Online - 27th-29th April 2021 - This event is finished!
 - Online - 22nd-24th June 2021 - [Registration opens May 4th (be with you...)](https://guis4rs_june21.eventbrite.co.uk)
 - TBC - Q4 2021 - Registration not open yet